 Read all about the Chase Ink Plus Business Card Review 2014 Edition.
 You can easily earn 50,000 bonus points after you spend $5,000 in the first 3 months from account opening.
 That’s $625 toward travel when you redeem through Chase Ultimate Rewards.

 Chase Ink Plus Business Card Review 2014

 The Ink Plus® Business Card offers 50,000 bonus points after you spend $5,000 in the first 3 months from account opening- that’s $625 towards travel rewards.
 With Ink Plus, you have the cash flow flexibility with the choice to pay over time or pay in full.
 Cardholders earn 5X points per $1 on the first $50,000 spent annually at office supply stores, and on cellular phone, landline, internet, and cable TV services.
 They will also earn 2X points per $1 on the first $50,000 spent annually at gas stations and for hotel accommodations when purchased directly with the hotel.
 There is no foreign transaction fees and the employee cards are free.
 Chase has a 1:1 point transfer to participating travel programs with no transfer fees.
 Furthermore, you get 20% off travel redemption when booked through Ultimate Rewards.
-The $95 annual fee is waived for the first year.
+There is a $0 Intro Annual Fee for the first year, then $95.

 If you have a side business such as selling on eBay, Craigslist, or do freelance work, then your business is called sole proprietorship.
 Simply use your name as business ID and Social Security number as tax ID.